Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: The Algorithm

-{\bf Discussion.} It should be noted that it is crucial in our approach that we search for appropriate $\lambda$-labels for {\em a pair $(p,c)$ of nodes\/}, where $p$ is the parent of $c$.
+Second, we stress that it is crucial in our approach that we search for appropriate $\lambda$-labels for {\em a pair $(p,c)$ of nodes\/}, where $p$ is the parent of $c$.
 The rationale is that we need the $\lambda$-label of the parent in order to determine $\chi(c)$ from $\lambda(c)$.
 And only when we know $\chi(c)$, we can be sure, which edges are indeed covered by $\chi(c)$.
 This knowledge is crucial to guarantee that all of the recursive calls of function \Decomp have to deal with an extended subhypergraph whose size is halved, which in turn guarantees the logarithmic upper bound on the recursion depth.
 This strategy is significantly different from all previous approaches of decomposition algorithms.
-In \cite{DBLP:conf/pods/FischlGLP19,DBLP:conf/ijcai/GottlobOP20}, a parallel algorithm for generalized hypertree decompositions is presented.
+In \cite{10.1145/3440015,DBLP:conf/ijcai/GottlobOP20}, a parallel algorithm for generalised hypertree decompositions is presented.
 There, the problem of determining the $\chi$-label of the balanced separator is solved by adding a big number of subedges to the hypergraph so that one may assume that $\chi(u) = \bigcup \lambda(u)$ holds for every node $u$.
-Of course, this has the drawback that the hypergraph may be substantially increased by this addition of subedges.
+Clearly, this addition of subedges, in general, leads to a substantial increase of the hypergraph.
 In \cite{DBLP:phd/ethos/Akatov10}, a preliminary attempt to parallelise the computation of HDs was made without handling pairs of nodes.
 However, in the absence of $\lambda(p)$, we cannot determine $\chi(c)$ from $\lambda(c)$.
 Consequently, we do not know which edges covered by $\bigcup \lambda(c)$ are ultimately covered by $\chi(c)$.
-Hence, all the edges covered by $\bigcup \lambda(c)$ have to be added to the recursive call of \Decomp for $comp_{\up}$, thus destroying the balancedness and the logarithmic upper bound on the recursion depth.
+Hence, all the edges covered by $\bigcup \lambda(c)$ would have to be added to the recursive call of \Decomp for the HD-part ``above'' $c$, thus destroying the balancedness and the logarithmic upper bound on the recursion depth.